Crate lattices

 The lattices Crate

 Lattices are an incredibly powerful mathematical concept which can greatly simplify the trickiness of distributed computing.
-They align very well with the reality of what happens physically in a distrubted system: messages can always arrive out-of-order or duplicated.
+They align very well with the reality of what happens physically in a distributed system: messages can always arrive out-of-order or duplicated.
 But if that data is represented as lattices then all machines will always reach the same end result simply by merging the data together.
-One popular way of lattices are currently used in distributed systems is as the data underlying Conflict-free Replicated Data Types (CRDTs).
+One popular way that lattices are currently used in distributed systems is as the data underlying Conflict-free Replicated Data Types (CRDTs).

 Lattices also allow us to harness the power of the CALM Theorem: “a program has a consistent, coordination-free distributed implementation if and only if it is monotonic.”
 Lattice state is always monotonic, meaning any part of a distributed system built on lattice state can be freely distributed with no coordination overhead.
 The goal of the Hydro Project is to allow users to write programs that automatically scale and distribute effortlessly.